kylkrie/gdp-tictactoe/README.md

 ## Production Setup

 This provides a way of testing the production build flow.
 Issues with production specific configs, or bundling/copying static assets can happen for example.
 Uses nginx to serve the website, this is so the production flow can be tested locally for the purpose of this exercise.
-For actual production I would have a CICD flow to build and upload to S3 behind a CDN like Cloudfront or Cloudfront.
+For actual production I would have a CICD flow to build and upload to S3 behind a CDN like Cloudfront or Cloudflare.
 This removes the need to manage an nginx server.

 ```sh
 docker compose -f docker-compose.prod.yml up --build